gavinfay/fluke-mafmc-recdisc/outputs/README.md

 | ntrips                                              | \# of trips (millions)                                       |
 | change_cs                                           | % change Consumer surplus (all trips)                        |
 | expense                                             | % change Fishery investment                                  |

+### Results objects

+The following files contain the performance metrics results:

+-   `all_results_medians.rds` : the median (over simulations) value for performance metrics for each OM and MP

+-   `all_results_distrib.rds`: the values for performance metrics for each simulation for all OMs & MPs

+-   `full_state_metrics.rds`: the values for performance metrics for each simulation for all OMs & MPs for each of the nine states.